-Your individual industry project in Year 4 can gain real-life industrial experience in an engineering environment, under the guidance of an experienced supervisor.
+Your individual industry project in Year 4 will help you gain reallife industrial experience in an engineering environment, under the guidance of an experienced supervisor.
 You work on a project for organisations like Mighty River Power, Genesis Energy, Contact Energy, Fisher & Paykel Appliances, Telecom and Auckland Airport.